<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/2373/what-did-emma-goldman-s-voice-sound-like</guid>
+<guid isPermaLink="true">https://anarchy101.org/22220/what-if-anything-has-changed-on-this-site</guid>

 </item>